 All instructors and assessors should be appropriately qualified for the types and levels of training or assessment required for the model course.

-The accredited training programme for VTS Operators should ensure that the qualifications and experiences of instructors and assessors are covered in the application of appropriate quality training standards.
+The approved training programme for VTS Operators should ensure that the qualifications and experiences of instructors and assessors are covered in the application of appropriate quality training standards.
 Such qualifications, experience and application of quality standards should incorporate appropriate training in instructional techniques, and training and assessment methods and practices, and comply with all applicable recommendations set out in the following paragraphs.

 As well as instructors and assessors, additional staff may be required for the maintenance of equipment and for the preparations of materials, work areas and supplies for the practical work.